Blog post

 - Whether the provided SSN makes sense in relation to the other information on the application, such as date of birth and address.

-- Whether the applicant identity appears to march better with a different SSN, or has little to no history with the provided SSN.
+- Whether the applicant identity appears to match better with a different SSN, or has little to no history with the provided SSN.

 - Whether the applicant or application information have links to addresses associated with known cases of fraud.